biobuddies/wellplated/documentation/design.md

 https://shop.gbo.com/en/usa/products/bioscience/microplates/1536-well-microplates/
 I'm guessing then that AA1, AB2, ..., HC47, HD48 would describe the diagonal.

 Should only one of these be supported?
 Should both be supported?
+Are there other conventions?